<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 You probably know this by now, but your monthly rent payment doesn’t cover your entire cost of living.
 Rent pays for a roof over your head, but there’s a lot more that needs consideration.

-If you’re sitting down to create a detailed budget, you need to consider everywhere your money goes, including utilities, transportation, investments, and more.
+When creating a detailed budget, consider all the areas where your money is spent, including utilities, transportation, investments, and more.
 The key to a successful budget is accounting for every dollar you spend.
-You must include all of your financial responsibilities, so let’s take a deeper look at those expenses now.
+You must include all of your financial responsibilities, including rent, so let’s take a deeper look at those expenses now.

 As a military member, you'll want to factor utilities into your budget.
 The cost of utilities fluctuates from location to location.

 For instance, Arkansas tends to have a lower cost of living.
-An electric bill there will average $135 a month, compared to Hawaii’s $229 .
+An electric bill there will average $131 a month, compared to Hawaii's $250.
 Compare other utilities like gas, and you’ll notice that there’s a vast difference.
-The average gas bill in Arkansas is $80, while in Hawaii it’s $98.
+The average gas bill in Arkansas is $79, while in Hawaii it averages $150.
 So, when you’re acclimating to a new duty station, it’s key to look beyond the rental price on a home and understand the true cost of living.
 And while the military provides COLA (Cost of Living Allowance) in some locations, it doesn't always cover all extra expenses, especially with inflation on a rapid incline.

-In addition to your research of the area, ask the landlord or property manager the average cost of utilities from previous tenants.
-While their answer may not correspond directly to your usage, you can generally obtain an accurate idea for your budget and make necessary adjustments once you’ve settled in for a couple of months.
+In addition to your research of the area, ask the landlord or property manager about the average cost of utilities from previous tenants.
+While their answer may not correspond directly to your usage, you can get an accurate idea to factor into your budget and make necessary adjustments once you’ve settled in for a couple of months.

 • Electric